igorkll/LGC-Boombox/README.md

 * connect the tape segments completely in parallel, connect the power wires to the 5 volt supply of the esp32c3 itself, and connect the data pin to pin 9 on the esp32c3
 * put the wires from the strip inside the case through a circular opening between the screwdrivers for the screws of the legs and solder them inside to the esp32c3
 * connect the ESP32C3 to one of the USB inputs on the motherboard
+* solder the ceramic and film capacitors (in parallel) to: the power input of the motherboard and amplifier, powered by 5 and 3.3 volts ESP32C3
+* install a large electrolytic capacitor at a minimum of 16 volts, observing the polarity to the wires that have 12 volt power only when the hardware power button is turned on
+* solder the kyromic and film capacitor parallel to it
-* insulate all the wires and glue the amplifier and esp32c3 to the case with hot glue.
+* insulate all the wires and glue the amplifier and esp32c3 to the case with hot glue

 ### completing the build
 #### produce with a strictly open window without an anti-mosquito net, in case of fire it should be possible to throw the column out the window